We’re excited to share updates to AP Studio Art that will better align it with current expectations for college art and design foundation courses.

 - To clarify what students need to know and do, the framework specifies big ideas, essential questions, enduring understandings, learning objectives, and essential knowledge.
 The skills students need to demonstrate are clearly defined.

-- The new CED also includes scoring rubrics for the Sustained Investigation and Selected Works sections of the three portfolios.
-In the rubrics, all key terms are explicitly defined, fostering an accurate, shared understanding of how work will be evaluated.
+- The new CED also includes information about the updated scoring rubrics for the Sustained Investigation and Selected Works sections of the 3 portfolios, fostering an accurate, shared understanding of how work will be evaluated.
 Scoring criteria are aligned with the defined course skills and learning objectives.

 The new resource will foster a clearer understanding of what students should know and be able to do to earn opportunities for college credit and placement.

 In June, print copies of the CED will be available in a new format—as an easy-to-use, customizable binder.
 You can preorder your free copy using the 2019-20 AP Course and Exam Description Preorder Form.